Financial Aid & Cal Grant

 There are several types of financial aid available to students entering college.
 Awards include federal and state grants, state fee waivers, work-study jobs, and scholarships.
 Loans are now included in part of the financial aid package; but do not get confused, LOANS are not grants and have to be paid back.

 You can receive multiple forms of financial aid in combination, but to be considered you must complete a FAFSA or Dream Act application between October 1st and March 2nd.
-The FAFSA should be completed online at www.fafsa.ed.gov and the Dream ACT application can be completed online at https://dream.csac.ca.gov/
+The FAFSA should be completed online at FAFSA and the Dream ACT application can be completed online at California Dream Act.

 Click the button below for helpful information related to completing your FAFSA or CADA application, including workshop dates and locations Financial Aid Workshops Information

-A student completes the FAFSA application for every academic year they will be attending a college or university.
 The FAFSA applications are for individuals that are U.S. citizens or eligible non-citizens.
 Applications open October 1st and there is a priority deadline of March 2nd to be eligible for Cal Grant.
-You can complete the FAFSA @ www.fafsa.ed.gov
+You can complete the FAFSA.

 The CA Dream Act Application is used to determine the California state financial eligibility of students who meet the qualifications of Assembly Bill 540 (AB 540), AB 130 and AB 131.
 Any aid received can only be used at eligible California institutions.